Fiscal Year 2022 into Fiscal Year 2023 Carry Forward

 Carry Forward Calculations

 We often use specific account codes to distinguish carry forward from other items within our budgets.
-Beginning in FY19, we now have multiple account codes that allow us to go one step further and distinguish the types of Carry Forward from one another.
+The following account codes allow us to go one step further and distinguish the types of Carry Forward from one another.